Alpha Academy

-Alpha Academy is a professional wrestling stable performing in WWE on the Raw brand composed of Otis, Maxxine Dupri, and Akira Tozawa.
-Otis and Chad Gable are former one-time WWE Raw Tag Team Champions.
+Alpha Academy is a heroic professional wrestling tag team performing in WWE on the Raw brand composed of Otis and Akira Tozawa.

-Formed as a tag team, Gable and Otis are longtime best friends in real life, with their friendship dating back to 2011, where they trained for the Olympic Games together in Colorado Springs.
+Formed as a tag team, original leader Chad Gable and Otis are longtime best friends in real life, with their friendship dating back to 2011, where they trained for the Olympic Games together in Colorado Springs.
 The two are now neighbors on the same street.
+Gable and Otis are former one-time WWE Raw Tag Team Champions as part of the stable, and former member Maxxine Dupri was a one-time WWE Women's Intercontinental Champion.